ivogeorg/datasciencetoolbox-011/README.md

 # datasciencetoolbox-011

-Data Science Toolbox is the introduction to the Data Science specialization track.
+Data Science Toolbox is the introduction to the Data Science specialization track of Coursera.
 This is session 11.